jprochazk/hebi/docs/value.md

-Mu's core value type.
+## Value

-Mu values are 64 bits, and utilize NaN boxing (also known as NaN tagging) for packing both the type tag bits and value bits into a single 64-bit package.
+Hebi values are 64 bits, and utilize NaN boxing (also known as NaN tagging) for packing both the type tag bits and value bits into a single 64-bit package.